A guide to the immigration implications of COVID-19 for UK employers

 They must do this by emailing CIH@homeoffice.gov.uk, with REPLACEMENT 30 DAY VISA in the subject line, and including the vignette holder’s name, nationality, date of birth and GWF reference number in the body of the email.
 If they have already contacted the Coronavirus Immigration Help Centre previously, they should also state this in the email.
 Individuals should not send follow-up emails unless this is to report a change of circumstances.

-Individuals who use this process will be contacted by the relevant VAC once it has re-opened, to arrange for a replacement visa with revised validity dates to be placed in their passport.
+Individuals who use this process will be contacted by the relevant VAC, to arrange for a replacement visa with revised validity dates to be placed in their passport.

 Alternatively individuals can contact the VAC directly to arrange the replacement if the VAC is open.
 They should not travel to the VAC with their passport before checking the relevant process on the commercial partner website.
 There is separate guidance for those who applied using an Immigration New Zealand biometric enrolment location.